 All of our schools have staff dedicated to ensuring your child has a smooth transition.
 Whether reaching out to your new school if your child is joining us or their existing school’s secondary campus, ask for information on the new students’ transition program.
-Your school will be able to provide you with a lot of information about school day procedures, lesson timetables, lunch menus, afterschool activities, and much more.
+At Compass International School we will provide you with a lot of information about school day procedures, lesson timetables, extra curricular activities, school bus schedules and much more.
 Having access to this information can help alleviate any stress and put you in an informed position for answering questions your child might have.

 One of the biggest fears children have about transitioning to secondary school is changing their friendship groups and making new friends.
 Change is ever constant; students in international schools will experience this more than most, so we must consider some protective factors.
-Making sure your child is involved in a variety of afterschool clubs and co-curricular activities is a fantastic way of providing opportunities to make friends with peers who share the same interests.
+Making sure your child is involved in a variety of extra-curricular activities is a fantastic way of providing opportunities to make friends with peers who share the same interests.
 As well as negotiating the transition from primary years to secondary, your child will also be undergoing developmental changes, the onset of puberty and adolescence.
 Having close friends who share similar interests will help them establish themselves in their new environment.
 They will never have as many opportunities to try new and exciting clubs and activities as they do now so encourage them to get involved.
-Why not browse your school’s secondary school pages to see what’s on offer?